simjoly/SNPdist_MEE_SuppData/README.md

 $> sh simulations_script.sh

 to perform all the analyses.
-However, the script is well commented and you can explore it to run the analysis one step at a time.
+However, the script is well commented and you can explore it to run the analyses one step at a time.

 Requirements